odinuv/web/en/apv/slides/relational-database/slides.md

 <section markdown='1'>
 ## Relational Database Systems (RDBS)
-- Typical and most common example of **ACID** database systems.
+- A typical and most common example of **ACID** database systems.
-- Data are modeled using relations (look like tables).
+- Data is modeled using relations (look like tables).
 - Quite old (around 1970).
 - Forms a basis for the SQL language.
 - Relational database system store **entities** / **records** / **rows**.